Everyone likes a clean room, clean roads, clean water—clean environment.

 Recently, while traveling by the RTC bus, the lady sitting next to me leaned over me to spit outside the window.
 Not once, but four times.
 If people do not dirty their surroundings, then it reduces the need to clean.
 Prevention is better than cure.
 Every individual needs to understand this.

 In urban areas, the biggest problem occurs during the rainy season.
 Some months back, there were sudden heavy downpours in our city.
 It resulted in the most gruesome sights.
 The roads were entirely flooded and sewage materials spilled out of the drains and onto the roads.
-I had to wade back home and upon taking off my footwear, my feet stank even after scrubbing them clean.
+I had to wade back home and upon taking off my footwear, my feet stank even after scrubbing them for cleanliness.
 The blackish color from alien contents of the road were dragged back home with me.
 Just think about the number of germs, and the number of diseases these will result into.

 People in urban areas are seen defecating in the open, especially near these gutter areas.
 People spitting on the roads pose a huge problem.
 Imagine how you would feel if you stepped on people’s spit.
 In many countries like USA and China, fines have been imposed on people for spitting outdoors.